mtlynch/mtlynch.io/content/book-reports/strong-towns/index.md

   - An investor puts up all the money, but the city is responsible for infrastructure maintenance.
   - Cash flow will be positive for first 15-20 years as city collects tax revenue from new residents.
   - As soon as the development requires maintenance (e.g., road repair, sewage repair), cash flow goes severely negative because infrastructure built around the same time will require repair around the same time.
-  - Cities try to solve the cash flow problem by soliciting ne - development, but that just delays & intensifies the problem.
+  - Cities try to solve the cash flow problem by soliciting new development, but that just delays and intensifies the problem.
 - Case study: Detroit
-  - Many see the downfall of Detroit as result of government corruption.
+  - Many see the downfall of Detroit as a result of government corruption.
   - Author sees Detroit's failure as the same that will befall most US cities.
   - Detroit was the first city designed around cars.
   - Detroit spread residents out to the suburbs and ran roadways through cities,